CenturyLinkCloud/PublicKB/Servers/cloning-best-practices.md

 - The impact of cloning may vary between Operating Systems.
 For example, Server 2012 has features built-in to facilitate "cleaner" clones of Virtual Machines than earlier revisions.

+ - Text files stored on user's Desktops will NOT be carried over in the Clone if they are stored on the C Drive of a windows virtual machine

 - When a clone is requested for a server with multiple NICs, the newly cloned machine will only have a single NIC.